BeataMaro/WildCamp/README.md

 # WildCamp - Vacation rental website.

 The website could be an accommodation base.
-Users can search for lodging located in particular places in the world.
+Users can search for lodging located in a specific place in the world.
 Their location is shown on a map.
 The website provides an option to leave feedback on the particular offer and star-based rating it.

 ## Demo: <https://wildcampsite.herokuapp.com/>